Create and Install Serialized Item/Equipment Records at a Site

 If a structured numbering system is used and the equipment is created outside this code, the 'Function area XXXXXX, position YYYYYY does not exist' warning is issued.
 Press Enter to continue if this message is displayed.

 When Enter is pressed, an item is created with the same item number as the equipment number.
-The serial number will default to 1.
+The serial number has a default value of 1.

 Equipment numbers can be auto-generated.
-If question marks (?) are entered, the system will automatically allocate the next free number depending on the number of question marks entered.
-For example, if ABC??? is entered and ABC125 already exists, the system will suggest ABC126.
-If ABC???? is entered, ABC0001 is suggested.
+If you specify question marks, the application allocates the next free number depending on the number of question marks specified.
+For example, if you specify ABC???, and ABC125 already exists, the application suggests ABC126.
+If you specify ABC????, the application suggests ABC0001.

 Create inventory accounting equipment